Menu

 July 13, 2018

-If you want to take your privacy even more seriously, you can dig even deeper into your bag of tricks.
+If you want to take your privacy even more seriously, you can dig deeper into your bag of tricks.
 On a PC, the webcam and microphone can be disabled via the BIOS/UEFI settings.
 For Macs, a former NSA employee has developed software2 that monitors access to the camera and microphone and lets you know when Skype, for example, is trying to access them.

 For smartphones, there are limited solutions of this kind.
-Either you know your way around Android custom roms or you root your Android smartphone and use Xposed and the XPrivacy plugin3 to protect yourself.
+Either you know your way around Android custom ROMs or you root your Android smartphone and use Xposed and the XPrivacy plugin3 to protect yourself.
 Or you can go all the way with the Librem 5 from Purism4, which will be available in January 2019.
 This device lives privacy down to the last detail.
 The camera, microphone and modem can be completely deactivated by means of hardware switches, and the Linux-based operating system developed by Purism is also designed with privacy in mind.

 The ultimate way is to switch off!
+You can find the Spyslide at the Spy-Fy shop from €10.

 1 zeit.de “Kleb’s ab” (German article)